GinFuyou/Timberborn-GinFuyou/LinuxBepInEx/README.md

 ```
 Then re-try protontricks step.

----

 > "**prefix**" is environment used for Windows compatibility for Wine \ Proton.
 Basically it's directory that contains configurations, libraries and folders emulating Windows typical structure. e.g. it's location *may* look like:
 ```
 /home/<your_user>/.local/share/Steam/steamapps/compatdata/1062090/pfx/drive_c/
 ```
 > Proton can have multiple prefixes for different games, you can know which prefix the game is using by searching for "Timberborn" in `compatdata/`.
 It will likely be in Steam library where Timberborn itself is installed.

+---

-- #### protontricks fails with "no module named protontricks" error
+#### Protontricks fails with "no module named protontricks" error
 ```pycon
 Traceback (most recent call last):